j-degroot/AML_project/optimizers/spearmint/README.md

 toCsv.py converts output files to a csv file in the correct format

-CSVs contains the iformation the output sub-directories cnoverted to .csv files.
+CSVs contains the information the output sub-directories cnoverted to .csv files.

 SMLOG.slurm is the batch file for one run of Spearmint on Logistic Regression.